Are you switching internet providers? Moving into a new build home? Need a second phone line? There are many reasons you may need a new phone line.

-LLU providers are those which are allowed to use the BT Openreach network and install their own exchange equipment.
+LLU providers are providers who are allowed to use the BT Openreach network and install their own exchange equipment.
 ISPs using this include Sky, EE and TalkTalk.
-Other providers resell services, for example Post Office and Plusnet are both BT resellers.
+Other providers resell services, for example, Post Office and Plusnet are both BT resellers.

 Below is a breakdown of the costs for line installations for some ISPs:

 |BT||£140||£140 for new line, also applies for reconnecting disconnected lines.
 BT Basic customers can spread cost over 12 months.|